Tracing Silk Road Civilizations Through Tang Pottery

 During the Tang dynasty, the Silk Road was more than a trade route.
 It served as a vibrant stage for cultural and religious exchange between the East and the West.

-Qi Yuejin, Director of the Shaanxi Tang Sancai Art Museum, describes these ceramics as “time capsules” of Silk Road civilization.
+Qi Yuejin, Director of the Shaanxi Tang Sancai Art Museum, describes these ceramics as “time capsules” of Silk Road civilisation.
 They blend the grandeur of Buddhism with the mystery of Zoroastrianism, showing how the Silk Road reshaped human ideas about death and eternity.

 Silk Road Tang pottery exhibition